 Almost all security advisories ever published end with something along the lines of “install all security updates and upgrade to the latest version to be secure.”
 Even IT professionals sometimes forget how crucial it is to keep endpoints free from vulnerabilities.
-While the focus on new anti-malware and threat response technologies is needed, looking for vulnerabilities and mitigating them goes a long way in preventing attacks in the first place.
+While the focus on new anti-malware and threat response technologies needed, looking for vulnerabilities and mitigating them goes a long way in preventing attacks in the first place.

 Top vulnerabilities of 2020

 Every year, around 19,000 vulnerabilities are reported to the National Vulnerability Database (NVD).
 However, like business risks, security risks can be brought down as low as possible but not entirely eliminated.
-If you choose your battles correctly, security risks can be reduced to very minimal levels.
+If you choose your battles correctly, security risks reduced to very minimal levels.

 Download our new “Top Vulnerabilities Report 2020”.
 This report contains a list of endpoint vulnerabilities from January 2020 to December 2020 that have either caused severe damage or pose severe risks.